-Nowicki spent the past two years on Illinois Senate staff as a legislative aide to state Sen. Steve Landek.
+Before joining CNI, Nowicki spent two years on Illinois Senate staff as a legislative aide to state Sen. Steve Landek.
 Prior to that, he was editor of the LeRoy Farmer City Press, which won the 2015 David B. Kramer Memorial Trophy for Illinois’ best small weekly newspaper.

-He said he looks forward to offering a new view of Statehouse happenings in partnership with local newspapers.
+He said Capitol News Illinois offers a new view of Statehouse happenings in partnership with local newspapers.

 Complementing his Statehouse and reporting experience, Nowicki has lived in a variety of Illinois communities.
 He grew up in Evergreen Park, a southwest suburb of Chicago, and has lived for a time in each of New Lenox, Bloomington, Champaign and LeRoy.
 He currently resides in Springfield.

 “We have a dynamic reporting team with varying points of view and life experiences,” Nowicki said.
-“I think my Statehouse and small-town weekly experience will mesh well with the talented reporters that make up our team, and I’m excited to get started.”
+“I think my Statehouse and small-town weekly experience meshes well with the talented reporters that make up our team.”

-He has a bachelor’s degree in journalism from Illinois State University and will obtain his master’s degree in communication from Purdue University in May 2019.
+He has a bachelor’s degree in journalism from Illinois State University and obtained his master’s degree in communication from Purdue University in May 2019.

-Jeff Rogers is the interim bureau chief of Capitol News Illinois.
+Jeff Rogers is the editor of Capitol News Illinois.
 He has been director of the Illinois Press Foundation since October 2018.

 Before joining the Foundation, Rogers had been a newspaper editor in Illinois and Wisconsin since 1994.
 He was editor of daily papers in Freeport and Galesburg in Illinois, and in Monroe, Wisconsin.
 He also was editor of the Freeport iNK weekly newspaper from 2003 to 2005.
 For the past 9 years, Rogers was editor of the Daily Gazette of Sterling and the Telegraph of Dixon, daily paper owned and operated by Shaw Media.